Why API Penetration Testing Must Evolve Beyond Standalone Assessments

 2. Exploitation: Validating Real-World Risk

 Exploitation simulates how attackers might abuse API behavior.
 This could be bypassing authentication, manipulating parameters, exploiting business logic flaws, or overwhelming endpoints through abuse patterns.
 From a leadership lens, exploitation results are not just technical issues, but they serve as risk signals.
-The key is ensuring these signals influence:- Sprint priorities
+The key is ensuring these signals influence:

 - Release readiness decisions